msoneal0/MRCI/docs/README.md

 Details:

+add_admin - this argument takes a single string representing a user name to create a rank 1 account with.
+            the host will set a randomized password for it and display it on the CLI. this user will be required to change the password upon logging in.
+            example: -add_admin somebody

-addr     - this argument takes a {ip_address:port} string. it will return an error if not formatted correctly
+elevate   - this argument takes a single string representing a user name to an account to promote to rank 1.
-           examples: 10.102.9.2:35516 or 0.0.0.0:35516.
+            example: -elevate somebody

 run_cmd  - this argument is used by the host itself, along side the internal module arguments below to run
            the internal command names passed by it. this is not ment to be run directly by human input. the executable will auto close if it fails to connect to the pipe and/or shared memory segments
 ```

-The host can only be managed via a connected client that supports text input/output so the host application is always listening for clients while running entirely in the background.
+The host can be managed via a connected client that supports text input/output so the host application is always listening for clients while running entirely in the background.
 By default the host listen for clients on address 0.0.0.0 and port 35516, effectively making it reachable on any network interface of the host platform via that specific port.

-Any one user account registered with the host can be given root privileges which basically gives this user unrestricted access to anything in the host for administrative purposes.
-When a host instance is created for the first time, it will create a new user account called 'root' with a randomized default password.
-To find out what the default password is, run -default_pw.
-When logging in for the fist time, the host will require you to change the user name and password before continuing.

 ### More Than Just a Command Interpreter ###